lisa-gogo/angular-todo-list/README.md

 ## Run the JSON server

-Run `npm run servere` for a JSON server.
+Run `npm run server` for a JSON server.
 Navigate to `http://localhost:5000/`.

 ## Code scaffolding